mohammedzamakhan/toddmotto.github.io/_posts/2016-11-04-modern-angular-interview-questions.md

 * _What benefits does unidirectional dataflow bring?_
 * _What are common problems with multidirectional dataflow?_
 * _Have you ever used `$ngRedux` or a similar implementation?_
-* _What benefits does a Redux approach with Angular 1.x bring?_
+* _What benefits does a Redux approach with AngularJS bring?_

 ### Performance and debugging

 * _What are key areas you can address for faster `$digest` cycles?_
 * _What are the benefits to using one-time binding expressions?_
-* _What can lead to memory leaks in Angular 1.x?_
+* _What can lead to memory leaks in AngularJS?_
 * _How would you speed up an `ng-repeat`?_
 * _How does `track by` work?_
 * _What are `$evalAsync` and `$applyAsync`?_
 * _What are the differences between `$watch` and `$watchCollection`?_
-* _Explain how you would attempt to debug an Angular 1.x performance issue_
+* _Explain how you would attempt to debug an AngularJS performance issue_
 * _What debugging tools are you familiar with?_
 * _What is `strict-di` mode and how does it affect runtime performance?_
 * _What tools have you used to make Angular faster?_